 4. Medicines – to fight the cold

 We all love snow and rain but our immune system is constantly at war in such weather conditions.
 Keeping basic medicines handy is a smart move.
 These should be the only “just in case” product in your bag.
 People who have motion sickness can a carry a medicine to counter vomiting sensation while going up – down the hill on a vehicle.
+It is one of the most essential things to carry while travelling to anywhere in the world.

 Suggested Read: 12 Things You Don’t Need On Your European Packing List